hlqGit/WordSync/README.md

 # WordSync
 WordSync is a program I have created based off of a fun project I worked on a while ago.
 My goal was to create a program that could type the lyrics to "*Want You Gone*" by Jonathan Coulton, just as they appeared in the game Portal 2.
 Branching off of that, is this program!
 I aimed to make it easy to use, with no programming experience required.
 ## How it works
 The program reads my new file type I created for this, the JWC file (Java WordSync).
-From that, it is able to type them out using the user-provided speeds and rests.
+From that, it is able to type lines/lyrics out using the user-provided speeds and rests.
 ## Demo Video: